spatie/laravel-backup/UPGRADING.md

+## From v7 to v8

+- There are no changes to the public API.
+You can upgrade without having to make any changes.
+The package now requires Laravel 9

 ## From v6 to v7

 - All notification class names got suffixed with 'Notification'.
 Make sure you update the classnames where you are using these notifications.